 We here at DiBella Law Offices, P.C., know how difficult it is to get your life back to normal after a car accident.
 We feel it is our duty to protect law-abiding drivers from being stuck with bills caused by people who are negligent when they get behind the wheel of a car.

 Today, we are highlighting the first ten of nineteen Standards of Fault under Massachusetts law that determine fault in car accident cases.
-If you or a loved one has been in a crash in Boston, and the other driver did any of the following, then you could pursue legal action to receive compensation.
+If you or a loved one has been in a car accident in Boston, and the other driver did any of the following, you could pursue legal action to receive compensation.

 Massachusetts’ Standards of Fault 1-10